First monkeypox death recorded in Ohio

 The Ohio Department of Health is reporting the state’s first monkeypox death.

-ODH's monkeypox dashboard shows of the 276 monkeypox cases in Ohio so far, more than half have been recorded in Cuyahoga County.
-Most of the rest of the cases are in urban counties.
-In fact, only 26 of Ohio’s 88 counties have cases on record at this point.

-Health officials said monkeypox is usually mild and does not often require hospitalization.
+Health officials said monkeypox is usually mild and doesn't often require hospitalization.
 More than 95% of the cases have occurred in men.
 Health officials say monkeypox is generally transmitted via close contact with an infected person, usually in men having sex with men.

 Vaccines are available